 Lighting plays a big role in how your home looks and feels.
 Lighting can be the difference between an otherwise ordinary space that feels inviting and warm and one that feels cold and uninviting.
-Whether you’re trying to upgrade your lighting or just want to know some easy ways to brighten up your space without spending much money, these five tips will help you get started:]
+Whether you’re trying to upgrade your lighting or just want to know some easy ways to brighten up your space without spending much money, these five tips will help you get started with home improvement lighting:

 Use lamps instead of bulbs

 If you’re looking to make a change in your home, consider using lamps instead of bulbs.
 Not only are they more decorative, but they’re also more energy-efficient and versatile.
 You can use lamps in various rooms, and they come in many different shapes, sizes, and styles to find the perfect match for your decor or mood.

 Place a fixture near the entrance of your home.

 The exterior is the first thing that comes to mind when considering a home improvement.
 In terms of lighting, your front door is the first thing guests see when they arrive.
 This can affect how they perceive your home and curb appeal.
 Consider the available lighting fixtures on Ecolum and more affordable bulbs.

 Your outdoor spaces are best illuminated by natural light.
 Natural light is free, better for you and the environment, and a great way to save money.